pytorch/pytorch/docs/source/notes/autograd.rst

 optimization problems where the objective function is real valued.

-Suppose we have a function :math:`F: ℂ → ℂ`, which is a part of a :math:`G: ℂ → ℝ` function, and can be decomposed into functions u and v which compute the real and imaginary parts of the function:
+Suppose we have a function :math:`F: ℂ → ℂ`, which is a part of a :math:`G: ℂ → ℝ` function, and can be decomposed into functions :math:`u` and :math:`v` which compute the real and imaginary parts of the function:

     .. code::